Materials-Consortia/OPTIMADE/optimade.rst

 Implementations MUST NOT add keys to property definitions on other formats.

 Client and server implementations that interpret an OPTIMADE Property Definition and encounter unrecognized keys starting with :field:`x-exmpl-` where :field:`exmpl` is a recognized database prefix MAY issue errors or warnings.
-Other unrecognized keys starting with :field:`x-` MUST not issue errors, SHOULD NOT issue warnings, and MUST otherwise be ignored.
+Other unrecognized keys starting with :field:`x-` MUST NOT issue errors, SHOULD NOT issue warnings, and MUST otherwise be ignored.

 To allow forward compatibility with future versions of both OPTIMADE and the JSON Schema standards, unrecognized keys that do not start with :field:`x-` SHOULD issue a warning but MUST otherwise be ignored.